Frequently Asked Questions

 4. How much will I receive from the sale?

 The consignor (seller) will receive 50% of the final selling price of the item.
 (In some cases we will collect items more than 10km from Ballina.
 These sellers will receive 40% of the final selling price).

 5. When will I be paid for the items that have sold?

 When an item sells we put aside the money owed to the owner.
 We are unable to contact each owner when their item sells.
 Contact us any time to check if your item(s) have sold.
 If they have, we will arrange payment to you.

 6. My items have been pre-approved.
 Do I need to make an appointment to bring them in?

-You may bring your items in any day during normal business hours.
-If you have very large items or a number of pieces, we suggest you let us know in advance.
+You may bring your items in any day during normal business hours (Mon – Tues 10-6, closed for lunch 1-2).
+Please contact us in advance, particularly if you have very large items or a number of pieces.

 7. How is the selling price decided?